 If you are a US citizen or a permanent resident in the US, you can apply for a US Federal Loan to fund your studies in the UK.
-We participate in the US Government William D. Ford Federal Direct Loan Program, which means eligible US citizens can apply for Direct Subsidized, Direct Unsubsidized and/or Direct PLUS Loans (Title IV Direct Loans), up to the Cost of Attendance (COA).
+BU participate in the US Government William D. Ford Federal Direct Loan Program, which means eligible US citizens/permanent residents can apply for Direct Subsidized, Direct Unsubsidized and/or Direct PLUS Loans (Title IV Direct Loans) up to the Cost of Attendance (COA).
 The COA provides a breakdown of the costs for your course and is set by BU each academic year.

 How to apply for Title IV Direct Loans